mojofunk/alta-doc/LIBMOJO-TODO.md

 All methods are sync unless a "async" suffix is appended to the function/method name

-move Object and Typesystem into core?
+move typesystem/types.hpp to somewhere better, it doesn't seem to belong in core or at least it is not related to typesystem and not used by core but as it is needed by most modules it should go somewhere central.
+Or the modules define there own types?

+Move type names in core/typesystem/type_names.hpp somewhere more appropriate or register them automatically in typesystem

+or add core/types/ and add audio.hpp and type_names.hpp...midi.hpp?

 Implement custom any type for TypeSystem?

-Move type names in core/typesystem/type_names.hpp somewhere more appropriate

 Add version of mojo::to_string that returns string not bool